From Evolution to Inevitolution

 It seems that evolution is in fact a mere revelation of inevitable properties of matter, which seem to need only 3 conditions to be revealed: number of attempts, time, and hidden quality of matter that can manifest under certain circumstances.

 I have chosen the two examples above because they are based on a solid foundation of fact, even though their scale is vastly different from each other.
 Also, in case of cosmic events we deal with non-life matter and in case of humanity we deal with the pinnacle of life.
 Yet, in both cases the increased complexity is not the result of adaptation to the environment and it does not require intelligent direction or design.
-It is simply an inevitable manifestation of intrinsic properties of matter, life or not.
+It is simply an inevitable manifestation of intrinsic properties of matter, living or not.
 If that is the case, why can’t we accept that origin of life and its increased complexity is simply just that — an intrinsic property of matter which manifested with inevitability when given enough times to try.
 I would call it — Inevitable Evolution (Inevitolution).

 What is the possible mechanism of inevitolution of life on earth?